Suuuuuuuus/LCWGS_pipeline/README.md

 # LCWGS_pipeline
-Sus' lcwgs pipeline to process low coverage Illumina sequencing data.
+Sus' lcwgs pipeline to process low (and high in the near future) coverage Illumina sequencing data.
 Current analysis includes:
 * Breadth of coverage (see `mosdepth`)
 * Depth of coverage
 * Jellyfish k-mer analysis of error rate